ThatsVie/atlas-web_back_end/caching/README.md

    ```

 5. **Running the script to test the class**:
-   To test the functionality of the `BasicCache` class, create a test script named `0-main.py` with the following content:
+   To test the functionality of the `BasicCache` class, use `0-main.py`:

    ```python
    #!/usr/bin/python3